-Did you know that 17 million Americans don’t have a checking account?
+Did you know that over 7 million Americans don’t have a checking account?

 There are a number of reasons for this, including a general distrust of financial institutions.
 Another contributing factor to this number is that some people have had made poor choices about their money and are unable to get a bank account.
 But there is a growing number of younger Americans who do not believe they need a checking account at all.

 Having a checking account is essential to managing your money on a regular basis.
 In fact, a checking account is a core driver behind being able to utilize the incredible number of alternative financial technology tools such as Apple Pay, Samsung Pay, Android Pay, Venmo, and PopMoney to name a few.